TGovers/Angry_Ayaya_Backup/README.md

 Taylor Govers: Processor Editor, Repository/README/License Management, Assistant GUI Editor

-Ethan Punter: GUI Editor, Repository Management, Photoshop Editor
+Ethan Punter: GUI Editor, GUI Repository Management, Photoshop Editor

 For this project, we had inspiration and were helped with code by these youtubers.
 They make awesome work so please check them out and support them!